tommyil/gemina-examples/response_types.md

 **Normalized Coordinates:** The same, but within the processed cloud-image, which has been normalized in terms of width and height.

+**Relative Coordinates:** The same coordinates, normalized as a relative percentage from the top left.
+The range is from 0 to 1.
+For example: the middle-point of the document is represented by the coordinate (0.5, 0.5).

 **Value:** The predicted value

 **Confidence:** The assessed confidence level of the prediction